 Another book, Hocus Pocus Junior, surfaced in 1634.
 This book was a basic tutorial of some of the magic of the time and in years gone by.
 It did include a step by step guide to performing the Cup and Balls routine as well as guidelines on magician’s patter that is still used to this day.

 A Transition to Modern Magic

 Modern magic is probably as popular as it has ever been.
 Credit for this is often given to the French magician Jean Eugene Robert Houdin.
-The “Father of Modern Magic” was born in 1805 in the central French town of Blois and actually became interested in magic in one of history’s serendipitous moments.
+The “Father of Modern Magic” was born in 1805 in the central French town of Blois and experienced perhaps the most serendipitous moment within the history of magic.

 Intending to follow in his father’s clockmaking footsteps, the teenage Houdin saved money to buy a copy of Traite de l’horlogerie (Treatise on Clockmaking).
 Instead of the two volumes of clockmaking books, Houdin was sent a pair of books on magic, but rather than return them, he started to read the books and began to practice every waking moment.

 Houdin could only learn so much from his new books, so he hired the services of a local magician in order to learn more.
 His mentor, Maous, was a doctor with a hobby of performing at fairs and parties.
 Maous taught Jean all the fundamentals of magic, sleight of hand, and hand to eye coordination.
 Perhaps the greatest lesson that Houdin learned was that, with repetition, the necessary dexterity would follow.
 Had Houdin received his proper book purchase, then perhaps he would not have been instrumental in bringing magic indoors into theatres.
 Additionally, he could not have inspired such great successors such as Harry Houdini, the master of escape tricks who named himself after Houdin.